cloudflare/cloudflare-ingress-controller/docs/guide_first_tunnel.md

 kubectl apply -f deploy/echo.yaml
 ```
 > Adjust the Ingress host `echo.mydomain.com` to match your Cloudflare domain.
+> Adjust the Ingress `tls` section to link the host with a secret.

 **Caveats**:
 - routing by path is not supported (`Ingress.spec.rules[*].host.http.paths[*].path`)